-Sale or Other Taxable Disposition of Class A Shares or Warrants and will be long-term capital gain or loss if the U.S. Holder held the Class A Shares or Warrants for more than one year at the time of sale or other taxable disposition.
-The amount of the gain or loss will equal the difference between (i) the amount realized on the disposition of the Class A Shares or Warrants and (ii) the U.S. Holder's tax basis in the Class A Shares or Warrants disposed of, in each case as determined in U.S. dollars.
-Subject to the PFIC rules described below, long-term capital gains recognized by certain noncorporate U.S. Holders (including individuals) will generally be subject to preferential rates of U.S. federal income tax.
+Subject to the discussion below under "Passive Foreign Investment Company Rules," gain or loss realized on the sale or other taxable disposition of Class A Shares or Warrants will be capital gain or loss, and will be long-term capital gain or loss if the U.S. Holder held the Class A Shares or Warrants for more than one year at the time of sale or other taxable disposition.
+The amount of the gain or loss will equal the difference between (i) the amount realized on the disposition of the Class A Shares or Warrants disposed of, in each case as determined in U.S. dollars.
+Subject to the PFIC rules described below, long-term capital gains recognized by certain non-corporate U.S. Holders (including individuals) will generally be subject to preferential rates of U.S. federal income tax.
 The deductibility of capital losses is subject to limitations.
 A U.S. Holder's adjusted tax basis in its Class A Shares or Warrants generally will be equal to the U.S. Holder's acquisition cost for the Class A Shares or Warrants, less, in the case of Class A Shares, any prior distributions treated as a return of capital.